 Scottish Social Attitudes (SSA) is one of ScotCen's most well-known surveys.
 The results are widely publicised and used.
 The survey aims to provide reliable information about the changing social, moral and political attitudes and values of the Scottish public.
 Each year it covers a variety of interesting and topical issues.
 The survey runs along the same lines as the well regarded British Social Attitudes survey, with some topics covered on both surveys to allow us to compare attitudes in Scotland with those elsewhere in Britain.
-In 2010, for example, both surveys will carry questions on attitudes to marriage, economic inequality and cannabis.

 SSA has taken place every year since 1999, apart from 2008 when we had a break from fieldwork.
 In 2009 we were awarded a contract from the Scottish Government which allows them to have at least one and up to three modules every year from 2009 -2011.
 But SSA is not a 'Scottish Government' survey.
 It was established by ScotCen, and we regularly raise funding for it from a range of other sources.
-In 2010 this includes the Economic and Social Research Council, the Equalities and Human Rights Commission and the Nuffield Foundation.
+In 2011 this includes the Leverhulme Trust and the Nuffield Foundation.